Southern Hockey League (1973–1977): History

+Origins

 In May 1973, the four teams in the Eastern Hockey League (EHL)'s Southern Division–the Charlotte Checkers, Greensboro Generals, Roanoke Valley Rebels, and Suncoast Suns–all left the EHL to form the Southern Hockey League.
 For some time, the EHL's southern teams had felt chagrin at the costs of traveling to northern arenas, and other regulations such as dressing only 14 players for games.
 The four charter members were joined by two expansion teams, the Macon Whoopees and Winston-Salem Polar Twins.
 The SHL established itself as a fully professional league; the EHL was nominally an amateur league, but players were known to be paid for playing.
 It became a development league for the year-old World Hockey Association (WHA).
 The affiliation with the WHA brought the promise of better players, but drawbacks included not finalizing rosters until just before the season started, and mid-season callups straining the talent pool.

+1973-74 season

 Six teams began the 1973–74 Southern Hockey League season, but two did not complete the schedule due to financial trouble.
 The Suncoast Suns folded on December 19, 1973.
 The Macon Whoopees forfeited a game against Charlotte on January 17, 1974, when players refused to play because of not being paid.
 The team eventually folded on February 15, 1974.
 The remaining four teams made the playoffs, with the Roanoke Valley Rebels finishing as champions.
 On July 31, 1975, Jack Riley was announced as the new commissioner of the SHL, taking over for interim leader Gene Hawthorne, of the Roanoke Valley Rebels.

+1974-75 season

 The four existing teams returned for the 1974–75 Southern Hockey League season, joined by a fifth expansion team from Fayetteville, North Carolina.
 The new team was named after the Fayetteville Arsenal, and was scheduled to play at the Cumberland County Memorial Arena.
 In October 1974, owner Bill Raue moved the team, to Hampton, Virginia, before playing any games, when availability of home ice dates became a problem.
 The new Hampton Gulls relocated to the Hampton Coliseum, recently vacated by the Virginia Wings of the American Hockey League.
 The five teams played a complete schedule of 72 games, with the Charlotte Checkers winning both the regular season and playoff titles.